objectionary/eo/README.md

 ##### `while` Attribute
 `TODO`
 #### `float` Data Type Object
 The `float` data type object values range is the same as of `double` data type in Java (which is a double-precision 64-bit IEEE 754 floating point).
 The `float` data type object is used to perform `FPU` computations.
+**Fully Qualified Name:** `org.eolang.float` (the object is automatically imported, so no aliasing or FQN reference required).
 ##### Syntax
 The `float` data type object values may be parsed by the EO compiler directly from the source code.
 The syntax rules for values are as follows.
 **EBNF Notation**